mvanwinden/chronicling-similarity/README.md

 # Chronicling similarity
 This Python script computes the Jaccard similarity of year descriptions within XML-parsed chronicles.
-For demonstration purposes, this repository contains a corpus of five seventeenth-century Rotterdam chronicles.
+For demonstration purposes, this repository contains a XML-parsed corpus of five seventeenth-century Rotterdam chronicles.

 ## Usage
 ```bash